 - H Co: modified market value can be added to A Co's modified market value. - C Co: modified market value can also be added to A Co's modified market value.
 Assume only 60% of C Co's value is added.
 Note that some value is to remain with C Co which has a non-transferable loss.
-C Co's 2002 loss is moved to A Co's bundle. - B Co: could move modified market value to A Co, but cannot donate its loss to A Co because B Co's loss is not transferable to C Co - one of A Co's other value donors.
+C Co's 2002 loss is taken as if it has been moved to A Co's bundle for the purposes of utilising the loss. - B Co: could move modified market value to A Co, but cannot donate its loss to A Co because B Co's loss is not transferable to C Co one of A Co's other value donors.
 Therefore, it is determined that B Co will retain its modified market value and loss.